Traditional Honeycomb Toffee

 #5 Don't be tempted to cool your pot prior to pouring in your bi-carb soda.
 After a few burnt batched (due to putting in the bi-carb to soon) we decided to try cooling the pot slightly by dipping it into iced water, then we tried room temperate water, and then just a slightly damp towel.
-Every time, it resulted in our honeycomb forming atop a layer of solid toffee due it cooling so rapidly, resulting in in-edible honeycomb.
+Every time, it resulted in our honeycomb forming atop a layer of solid toffee due it cooling so rapidly, resulting in an in-edible honeycomb.

 #6 Set up a water bath.
 As soon as your toffee is mixed with the bi-carb soda, due to the chemical reaction and the added air in the toffee, it cooks much faster and is easy to burn, for this reason, once your bi-carb is mixed through you want to get as much heat out of the toffee as quickly as possible.
 Setting up a water bath directly beside your cook-top to immerse your honeycomb container into is the best way to do this.
 We got the best results using cold tap water, with no ice, ensure it's deep enough to come up and around your container without spilling over the sides and into it.

 #8 Don't touch the toffee!
 At the point where the toffee starts to change colour, it will be around 120 - 130 degrees Celsius!
-Make sure all fingers are well and truly out of the way while pouring your honeycomb into it's container, and keep an eye on little ones trying to sneak a taste of the toffee before it's set!
+Make sure all fingers are well and truly out of the way while pouring your honeycomb into its container, and keep an eye on little ones trying to sneak a taste of the toffee before it's set!

-#9 Don't leave your toffee unattended, the difference between the perfect honeycomb and a burnt honeycomb, is only a matter of seconds on the cook-top.
+#9 Don't leave your toffee unattended, the difference between the perfect honeycomb and a burnt honeycomb is only a matter of seconds on the cook-top.

 If your honeycomb sets flat and is 'chewy', your toffee was under-boiled, keep it on the heat a touch longer before adding your bi-carb soda.

 If your honeycomb is very dark and bitter, the toffee went too far by the time you removed it from the heat, or it was in the pan too long after you added the bi-carb soda.
-Remember to keep an eye on your toffee, and soon as a patch of toffee darkens, remove it from the heat, and move quick once your bi-carb soda in incorporated into your saucepan.
+Remember to keep an eye on your toffee, and soon as a patch of toffee darkens, remove it from the heat, and move quickly once your bi-carb soda in incorporated into your saucepan.